bram2w/baserow/docs/installation/install-with-docker.md

 The build in Caddy server is configured to automatically handle additional application builder domains.
 Depending on the environment variables, it will also automatically fetch SSL certificates for those domains.
+Note that the `BASEROW_CADDY_ADDRESSES` environment variable must be `:80` or `:443` to allow multiple domains.
+If you have set a URL there, it won't work.

 By default, it will accept requests of any domain over the http protocol, which is perfect if you have a proxy in front of Baserow.
-If `BASEROW_CADDY_ADDRESSES` starts with `https` protocol, then it will redirect http requests to https, and will handle the SSL certificate part automatically.
+If `BASEROW_CADDY_ADDRESSES` starts with `https` protocol or is `:443`, then it will redirect http requests to https, and will handle the SSL certificate part automatically.
 This is recommended when the container is directly exposed to the internet.

 ### Run a one off command on the database